 - Failure to warn.
 Products that can be unsafe when operated in a certain manner need have adequate warnings from the manufacturer or seller.
 This may be the case with a medication that may have dangerous side effects when combined with other medications or foods and there are no warnings to these effects.

-Rosenfeld Injury Lawyers represents adults and children who have suffered injuries due to defective products.
+Rosenfeld Injury Lawyers represents adults and children who have suffered injuries due to defective products in Illinois.
 We are committed to securing the most favorable recovery for them from all responsible parties.

 - Vehicle Defects